Background pattern

 Each vial contains 1.593 mg of epoprostenol sodium equivalent to 1.5 mg of epoprostenol.

-One ml of reconstituted solution contains 0.3 mg of epoprostenol (as epoprostenol sodium).
+1 ml of reconstituted solution contains 0.3 mg of epoprostenol (as epoprostenol sodium).

-• The other components are Sucrose, Arginine and Sodium Hydroxide (for pH adjustment).
+• The other components are Sucrose, Arginine, and Sodium Hydroxide (for pH adjustment).

 White or off-white powder in a transparent glass vial with a rubber stopper and aluminum seal.